MSc Petroleum Geoscience for Reservoir Development and Production / Overview

 - Entry requirements

-A good Honours degree in Geology, Geophysics, Petroleum Engineering or related discipline.
-Work experience may also be taken into account.
-Please contact the school for further information.
+An upper second class degree or equivalent in Geology, Geophysics, Petroleum Engineering or related discipline.
+Work experience may also be taken into account on a case by case basis.

 - How to apply